 Curing TMD Headaches

 If you experience facial tenderness, tinnitus, jaw pain and jaw popping in addition to debilitating headaches, you could have TMD.
 After giving you a professional evaluation, Dr. Siegel can give you a clear, accurate diagnosis.
 If he determines that temporomandibular joint disorder is causing your problem, he’ll provide an efficient, targeted TMJ treatment strategy that will have you feeling better in no time.
-To learn more, contact his office today.
+To learn more, call (610) 272-0828 today.